JoseDanielCh/JoseDanielCh/README.md

 -I studied in Bancario School

--In my free time I like to play basketball and watch basketball games too
+-In my free time I like to play basketball and go to the gym too

 -I participate in the science olympiads multiple times in the subjects of  math and computing, I got a 3rd place in computing